eclipse-che/che-operator/README.md

 $ chectl deploy:server -n che --installer operator -p ${platform} --che-operator-image=${IMAGE_REGISTRY_HOST}/${IMAGE_REGISTRY_USER_NAME}/che-operator:nightly
 ```

-where `platform` it's a cluster platform supported by chectl.
+`platform` is a cluster platform supported by chectl.

 > INFO: if you changed che-operator deployment or role/cluster role, CRD, CR you have to provide `--templates` argument.
 This argument will point chectl to your modificated che-operator `deploy` folder path.